slin63/swap-watch/README.md

 1. Clone this repo to your local machine: `$ git clone https://github.com/slin63/swap-watch && cd swap-watch`
 2. Install dependencies with `$ pipenv install`
 3. Create a new `config.json`: `$ cp sample_config.json config.json`
+  - Note that you can skip adding your email credentials for now and just stick to receiving notifications through the console.
 4. Fill out the config as shown below in the **Config Walkthrough** section
 5. Run the script using `$ pipenv run python main.py`
 6. Receive notifications through both the email you specified and the console view.